alebora/NAVI/README.md

 - Keep Vosk/local keyword recognition only as a fallback or demo shortcut.
 - Keep meeting recording audio-only.
 - Send meeting summaries to the dashboard.
+- Send meeting summaries, guidance logs, robot status, and security notifications to the mobile app through the shared backend.
 - Keep robot movement gated by safety, route validity, and clearance.

 ## Key Product Sentence

-NAVI is an embodied indoor guide that uses NFC card clearance to decide where it is allowed to guide someone, uses two RGB cameras for 3D SLAM, displays robot state through a Jetson-connected face monitor, reads NFC cards through an ESP32 PN532 serial bridge, records walking meetings with audio only, summarizes them to a dashboard with Google AI, and uses Meta Quest demonstrations as the path toward learned arm interactions like pressing elevator buttons.
+NAVI is an embodied indoor guide that uses NFC card clearance to decide where it is allowed to guide someone, uses two RGB cameras for 3D SLAM, displays robot state through a Jetson-connected face monitor, reads NFC cards through an ESP32 PN532 serial bridge, records walking meetings with audio only, summarizes them to a dashboard and mobile app with Google AI, logs robot guidance activity for admins, and uses Meta Quest demonstrations as the path toward learned arm interactions like pressing elevator buttons.

 ## Most Important Architecture Rule